L23de/trends-email/README.md

 - [X] Adding a filter for trends that may occur multiple times in a short time period
 - [ ] Improving the email layout (HTML/CSS)
 - [ ] Adding a config file for easy configuration (Email frequency, filter time period, recipients list, etc)
-- [ ] Launch it in a container or on the cloud to automatically send newsletters
+- [x] Launch it in a container or on the cloud to automatically send newsletters (Catch: No free options, can self host)

 [1]: <https://trends.google.com/trends/trendingsearches/daily?geo=US> "Google Trends Link"